davidmaloney/tokensite/README.md

 Backend — Node.js and Express, multi-process via PM2 using all CPU cores

-Database — SQLite with WAL mode and serialized write queue for safe concurrent access
+Database — PostgreSQL with connection pooling for production-grade concurrent access and scalability

 Caching — In-memory page cache with 60 second TTL, auto-invalidated on any page update, activation or deletion.
 Handles viral traffic spikes without database pressure.